thaidermath/Exact-Meridian-Length-of-an-Infinite-Family-of-4--Braids/README.md

 ## Background
 The hyperbolic structure of alternating links can be derived directly from their diagrams, thanks to an algorithm developed by Thistlethwaite and Tsvietkova [[1]].
-Flint later extended this framework to fully augmented links (FALs), proving that they also possess suitable diagrams [[2]].
+Flint later prove that fully augmented links (FALs) also possess suitable diagrams [[2]].
 More recently, Kwon, Park, and Tham generalized the algorithm to links in the thickened torus [[3]].

 In this discussion, we will focus exclusively on alternating links in the 3-sphere.
 The algorithm allows for the extraction of other 3-manifold invariants, such as the invariant trace field, as discussed by Neumann, Tsvietkova, and later by Flint.